 Who Can Apply | Why Apply | What to Expect | Before You Apply | Apply Now | FAQs & Complaints | Town Halls | Volunteer | About the Program

 On February 5, the Colorado Department of Health & Environment (CDPHE) announced that Denver can now operate at Level Yellow on the State’s COVID-19 dial.
 The move comes with increased capacity limits at many local businesses.
-Per State order, in Level Yellow counties such as Denver, businesses that are 5 Star-certified must continue to operate at Yellow capacity levels until 70 percent of people ages 70 and over have been vaccinated statewide.
+Per State order, in Level Yellow counties such as Denver, businesses that are 5 Star-certified may operate at Blue capacity levels now that 70 percent of people ages 70 and over have been vaccinated statewide.

 Businesses that have capacity restrictions due to COVID-19 public health orders will be able to apply.
 These include: general business, personal services, indoor events, gyms and restaurants.
 There are sector-specific and general business guidelines that must be adhered to.